 Work performance is directly linked to a variety of workplace factors.
 If something’s amiss, it can have dramatic consequences for attitudes, efficiencies, and productivity.
 The good news is that leaders can (and should) manage workplace factors, so they work for employees, not against them.

-Let’s talk about the workplace factors that can negatively affect work performance, which three measurement methods to use, and how to take the next step in helping your employees achieve their performance goals.
+Let’s talk about the essential factors that affect work performance, which three measurement methods to use, and how to take the next step in helping your employees achieve their performance goals.

 What Is a Workplace Factor?